mrisher/smtp-sts/mta-sts.md

 < HTTP/1.1 200 OK  # Response proxies content from
                    # https://mta-sts.provider.example
 ~~~

+Note that in all such cases, the policy endpoint
+(`https://mta-sts.user.example/.well-known/mta-sts.txt` in this example) must
+still present a certificate valid for the Policy Domain (`user.example`), and
+not for that of the provider (`provider.example`).

 Note that while sending MTAs MUST NOT use HTTP caching when fetching
 policies via HTTPS, such caching may nonetheless be useful to a reverse